This is an updated version of an article first published in 2018.

-Every September, world leaders gather at the United Nations headquarters in New York to debate the most important issues facing the planet.
+Every September, world leaders from 193 United Nations member states gather at the UN headquarters in New York to debate the most important issues facing the world.

 What is the UN General Assembly?

 The UNGA, the main policy-making body of the UN, was created under Chapter IV of the Charter of the United Nations, signed in San Francisco on 26 June 1945.

 The Charter outlines its key functions, including “promoting international co-operation in the economic, social, cultural, educational and health fields, and assisting in the realization of human rights and fundamental freedoms for all without distinction as to race, sex, language or religion”.

 The assembly meets from September to December each year and then again from January to August, if required.
 Representatives debate and make decisions on issues such as peace and security and the admittance of new members.

 As outlined in the charter, the assembly may approve the UN budget, elect non-permanent members of the UN Security Council, and appoint the secretary-general, among other things.

 What happens during the UNGA and General Debate?

 The UNGA starts on 14 September with a minute of prayer or meditation and then the formal election of the President.